yangwu1227/leetcode-ds-algo/hashing/matrix/complexities.md

 * Insert (hash) the row or column index in the visited set in $O(1)$

-Therefore, the overall time complexity is $O(q)$.
+As can be seen, all operations are independent of the matrix dimensions $n \times n$.
+Therefore, the overall time complexity linear, $O(q)$, with respect to the number of queries.

 ## Space Complexity

-Considering only the most significant memory usages (i.e., ignoring the integer variables), we use $O(2n) = O(n)$ space to store the visited rows and columns sets in the worst case.
+Considering only the most significant memory usage (i.e., ignoring the use of integer variables), we use $O(2n) = O(n)$ space to store the visited rows and columns sets; this is becuase, in the worst case, all rows and columns are visited at least once.